To help you (the small business owner) hone your taxes in 2020, we put together this easy-to-follow tax checklist.

-Not too long ago, many people were hesitant to take advantage of the home office deduction, because it was considered a “red flag” that might lead to an IRS audit.
-However, the advances in technology and rise in remote workers and freelancers mean home offices are becoming more accepted in the last few years.
+Not too long ago, many people were hesitant to take advantage of the home office deduction.
+This is because it was considered a “red flag” that might lead to an IRS audit.
+However, advances in technology and the rise in remote workers and freelancers mean home offices are becoming more common.
 If you meet the qualifications, you should definitely take advantage of this valuable deduction.

 Another common deduction associated with small business owners is car expenses.
 If you drive your own car, you need to keep a log of your mileage for business use.
 The IRS will not allow a deduction for business use of a vehicle without a record of the miles driven for business.
 Your log may be kept manually or electronically.